MurylloEx/DeflectJS-API-Hooking/README.md

 | Mozilla Firefox |       v71.0       |    All features    |
 |      Opera      |   v65.0.3467.78   |    All features    |
 |  Microsoft Edge | v20.10240.16384.0 |    All features    |

+### Malicious use of DeflectJS Hooking Engine
+When a function is hooked its behavior changes and leads to different results than the application intended.
+Malicious use of hooks to exploit systems is discouraged and isn't our responsibility.

 ### Wiki of DeflectJS Engine Hooking
 Visit our [wiki page](https://github.com/MurylloEx/DeflectJS-API-Hooking/wiki) and read our api sample.